plut/ConstructiveGeometry.jl/docs/src/meshing.md

 ```
 ![example: circles with various parameters](circles.png)

-### Auxiliary meshes

-These are the meshes of any `highlight`()ed parts of the objects.
-Auxiliary meshes are only used for displaying;
-they are ignored when exporting the object to STL or SVG format.

 ## [Precision: `atol` and `rtol`](@id atol_rtol)

  - `atol` is the maximum absolute deviation allowed when meshing an object.